newbreedofgeek/react-stepzilla/README.md

 // specify what the Next button text should be in the step before the last (This is usually the last "Actionable" step.
 You can use this option to change the Next button to say Save - if you save the form data collected in previous steps)
 nextTextOnFinalActionStep: "Save"

+// its recommended that you use basic javascript validation (i.e simple validation implemented inside your step component.
+But stepzilla steps can also use 'react-validation-mixin' which wraps your steps as higher order components.
+If you use this then you need to specify those steps indexes that use 'react-validation-mixin' below in this array)
+hocValidationAppliedTo: [1, 2]

 ```